Darien and Western Railroad

 In 1894 the Darien and Western Railroad was established to take over operations of the Darien Short Line which had gone bankrupt.
-The D and W operated a 32 mi line between Darien and Midway, Georgia, US, beginning in 1895 and then as far as Ludowici, Georgia, in 1904.
+The D and W operated a 32 mi line between Darien and Midway, Georgia, US.
+In 1895 after six years of construction, the line reached its terminus near where the Vernon Square–Columbus Square Historic District is found today.
+By 1904, the line had reached as far as Ludowici, Georgia.
 It became part of a multi-railroad merger in 1906 that resulted in the Georgia Coast and Piedmont Railroad.

+Today, the Darien and Western Railroad is commemorated with a historical marker in Darien's Columbus Square, where the original passenger depot was built.